The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 Most Flattering Dresses

-- Empire waist (your go-to)
+- Empire waist (top pick)

 - A-line and fit-and-flare